clreiner/KingCountyHousingProject/README.md

-# Phase 2 Project

-King County House Sales Linear Regression Model
+# King County House Sales Linear Regression Model

 ![editorial cartoon of couple house hunting in seattle looking at the affordable dog house, by David Horsey in the Seattle Times](/images/Dog-house.jpg)